jaurrutia/Mie_Theory_Complete_Notes/README.md

 A common language used by the collaborators of this project is the Wolfram Language.
 To make the content of the developed codes accessible to anyone, even without a Wolfram Language License, we recently started using the Wolfram Language in the Jupyter Lab notebooks.

 If you are interested in this implementation please visit
+- [Wolfram Script](https://reference.wolfram.com/language/workflow/InstallWolframScript.html), to run a Wolfram Engine from terminal eventhough a Kernel is available
+- [Install the Wolfram Engine](https://support.wolfram.com/46072), Installation of the Wolfram Engine in Linux
 - [Wolfram Language for Jupyter](https://github.com/WolframResearch/WolframLanguageForJupyter), a Wolfram Research project
 - [Mathematica for poor Undergrads](https://www.davecwright.org/post/mathematica_jupyter/), an installation guide
 - [How to install and configurate Wolfram Engine, SetReplace and Jupyter in 4 steps](https://www.youtube.com/watch?v=C9B88AI5DMY&t), video in spanish
-- [Install the Wolfram Engine](https://support.wolfram.com/46072), Installation of the Wolfram Engine in Linux

 Note that you need Jupyter Lab installed beforehand.